frigus02/RESTer/README.md

 The add-on supports the following goodies:

--   Create and save your authorization headers with Basic or OAuth2 authentication.
+-   Create and save your authorization headers with Basic, OAuth 2 or Cookie authentication.
 -   Use placeholders in saved requests.
 -   Use shortcuts for the frequently used actions (try pressing "?" to see the available shortcuts for the current context).